-The objective of the Compliance function in Swiss Life (Luxembourg) S.A. is to ensure:

-- a conduct that ensures compliance with legal and regulatory requirements and other external or internal regulations at all times; - the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation; - a prudent management at all times by defining the necessary compliance standards and respective processes for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
+- The objective of the Compliance function in Swiss Life (Luxembourg) S.A. is: - a conduct in line with compliance with legal and regulatory requirements and other external or internal regulations; - -the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation; - a prudent over-all management at all times by defining the necessary compliance standards and respective processes for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
 Moreover, the role of the local Compliance function is prescribed to encompass the local regulatory requirements of Solvency II.

-Group compliance standards have been developed to ensure the implementation and enforcement of material compliance topics, in accordance with the locally applicable legal and regulatory requirements.
-The Compliance function ensures at every functional level adherence to the Group Directives System described in section B.1.
+Compliance standards have been developed to implement and enforce material compliance topics, in accordance with the locally applicable legal and regulatory requirements.
+The Compliance function works at every functional level for adherence to the Group Directives System described in section B.1.